spziscoding/electrify/README.md

   * User Experience
   * With Electrify, you'll provide your customers with a seamless browsing and shopping experience.
 Its intuitive navigation and fast page load speeds will keep your

-## Conclusion

-Electrify is the perfect choice for those looking to launch a professional and user-friendly online store.
-Its advanced features and top-notch support make it the go-to theme for businesses of all sizes.
-Try Electrify today and take your online store to the next level.

 ## Installation

 ### Full Installation Instructions